 As a backup for the Avalanche Giguere played in 72 games.
 He played in 22 games last season.
 In those 22 games he had an 11-6-1 record with a 2.62 goals-against average (GAA) and two shutouts.
 In his three seasons with the Avalanche Giguere had a 31-21-8 record with a 2.51 GAA and a .914 save percentage, according to NHL.com.

-Giguere finished his career with a 262-216-50 record with 25 ties, a 2.53 GAA, a .913 save percentage and 38 shutouts.
-He played in 52 playoff games in his career.
+Giguere finished his careers with a 262-216-50 record with 25 ties, a 2.53 GAA, a .913 save percentage, and 38 shutouts.
+He played in 52 playoff games in his careers.
 In the playoffs he had a 33-17 record with a 2.08 GAA and a.925 save percentage.
 He won the Conn Smythe Trophy as the most valuable player of the 2003 Stanley Cup playoffs.
 He won the Stanley Cup with the Ducks in 2007.

 im 27 years old.
 I graduated from Marist College with a Bachelors degree in Communications/Sports Communications in 2011.